8ta4/see/DONTREADME.md

 - "[`textContent` returns every element in the node.](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent#:~:text=textContent%20returns%20every%20element%20in%20the%20node.)"
 So it'll happily give you text from elements that are hidden.

 That's why the tool returns the `document.title` and `document.body.innerText` as a single block of text.
 This saves tokens for a large language model.

+> Can `see` grab text from a page reached via redirect?

+Yes. `see` tries to grab the text as soon as one of the loading conditions is met, whether the page was reached via a redirect or not.

 > Does `see` exit with an error on a 404?